doublecloud/terraform-provider-doublecloud/docs/resources/transfer_endpoint.md

 - `service_database` (String) Database schema for the service table
 - `skip_constraint_checks` (Boolean) Disable constraint checks
 - `sql_mode` (String) SQL mode
-- `timezone` (String) Is used for parsing timestamps for saving source timezones.
-Accepts values from IANA timezone database.
-Default: local timezone.
+- `timezone` (String) Used for parsing timestamps for saving source timezones.
+Accepts values from the IANA timezone database.
+Default is the local timezone.
 - `user` (String) Database user

 <a id="nestedblock--settings--mysql_target--connection"></a>